akiqiu8/titanic-prediction/README.md

 This project builds logistic regression models in both **Python** and **R** to predict passenger survival on the Titanic using the [Kaggle dataset](https://www.kaggle.com/competitions/titanic/data).

-Both implementations are fully containerized using **Docker**, so you can reproduce results in any environment.
+Both implementations are fully containerized using Docker, so you can reproduce results in any environment.

+Before running this project, please ensure **[Docker](https://www.docker.com/products/docker-desktop/)** and **[Git](https://github.com/git-guides/install-git)** are installed and set up on your machine.

 ## Project Setup
 #### 1. Clone the repository